djotaku/photo_stats/pypi.rst

 your photos based on EXIF data.
 By using exiv-based library, it can also read data from RAW files.

+Currently will print output to the commandline and produce a bar graph for each category.

 usage: __main__.py [-h] [-p PATH] [-g GRAPHPATH]

 optional arguments: